Free Curly Hair Resources

 Preservation of the cuticle layer is priority.

-Rinse conditioner out fully using a trickle rinse of water from a hand-held bowl for example.
+Rinse conditioner out fully using a trickle rinse of water from a hand-held bowl for example if they are in the bath (and be sure to use fresh water to rinse – not soapy water!).

 Daily detangle with one of our spray bottles containing a mix of water and conditioner, on the areas that are prone to matting.

-Just leaving this in as a leave-in can be enough for ‘styling’, which is really more about preservation than a ‘style’ as such, as they are obviously so young.
+Just leaving this in as a leave-in can be enough for ‘styling’, which is really more about preservation of the hair health than a ‘style’ as such, as they are obviously so young.

 Sleep on satin/silk pillowcase for added slip while asleep.